preterag/pipecdn/docs/DEVELOPMENT.md

-# Pipe PoP Node Development Documentation
+# pipe-pop Development Documentation

 ## Overview

-This document provides comprehensive information about the development and implementation of the Pipe PoP node.
+This document provides comprehensive information about the development and implementation of the pipe-pop.
 It combines the development plan and implementation summary to give a complete picture of the project.

 ## System Information